zixuanzhang/zixuanzhang.github.io/_pages/about.md

 =======
 Email: zzhang39@usc.edu

-I am looking for postdoc position and will graduate in Spring 2025.
-Happy to chat with labs!
+I will be joining U Penn for my postdoc after obtaining my PhD degree in Summer 2025.